The Perfumes Provence Built

-It's a romantic vision, but not without plenty of work-pickers collect up to six kilos of roses per hour.
+It's a romantic vision, but not without plenty of work-pickers collecting up to six kilos of roses per hour.
 Still, spring is a heavenly time to be in and around the perfume mecca of Grasse.
-It's been nearly 500 years since the inland town, close to Nice and Cannes, began perfume production-an endeavor that was initially taken on in order mask the stink wafting up from the town's tanneries.
+It's been nearly 500 years since the inland town, close to Nice and Cannes, began perfume production-an endeavor that was initially taken on in order to mask the stink wafting up from the town's tanneries.
 By 1798, perfume won out over leather as Grasse's bountiful blooms became famous throughout Europe.
 The pristine medieval village is now awaiting a decision by UNESCO on a proposal to classify the cradle of fragrance flowers as a World Heritage Site for Intangible Cultural Heritage of Humanity.

 A favorable microclimate is to thank for the region's continued success that crystalized in the early 20th century when it became recognized as the international capital of exceptional flowers and perfumery.
 Rosa centifolia, dubbed May rose for the month in which the flowers bloom, and fine jasmine have made perhaps the most profound impact on the luxury fragrance industry-so much so that Chanel and Dior rely on the annual harvest for some of their most legendary scents.
 "Rose harvesting is a deep-seated tradition in the South of France," says Fabrice Pellegrin, perfumer at Firmenich (which has made iconic fragrances for the likes of Issey Miyake, Kenzo, Ralph Lauren and Giorgio Armani), one of the most important players in the exceptional rose de Mai extraction in Grasse.